Setting $T^2$ free for braneworld holography: -dimensional braneworld holography

 Let us start by repeating the standard holographic interpretation of braneworld theories \cite{Gubser:1999vj,Giddings:2000mu,Verlinde:1999fy}, following in particular \cite{Gubser:1999vj,Giddings:2000mu}.
 Before combining them into such an interpretation, we outline the standard set-ups of AdS/CFT holography and of braneworld.
 This will set our notation for the central ideas we will be building on.

 Some words on notation.
 Throughout, we will use capital $G$ with capital indices for the $D = (d+1)$-dimensional bulk metric $G_{MN}$, and lower case $g$ with Greek indices for the $d$-dimensional boundary metric $g_\mn$.
 The explicit indices on the metric fields will often be left out for clarity.
 Riemann curvature tensors will be indexed by the metric they are calculated for in case of ambiguity, but we reserve $R$ for the Riemann curvature of the $d$-dimensional metric $g$.
 The scale of AdS-gravity is set by the AdS radius $l$.
+We will work in Lorentzian signature with mostly plus convention.